-BPS Office of Indian Education
+BPS Office of Indigenous Education

 The goal of Indian Education is to assist in the successful implementation of the India Education for all Act (MCA 20-1-501) and to work to close the achievement gap for American India Students in Montana.